gauditech/gaudi-docs/docs/getting-started/about.md

 ### Future roadmap

 Due to it's declarative syntax and a domain-specific language features, Gaudi is able to understand the intention behind the code.
-This in turn enables us to simplify and automate both tedious and repetitive code, as well as complex workflows.
+This in turn enables it to simplify and automate both tedious and repetitive code, as well as complex workflows.

 Some examples of such workflows include:

 - automatic database query caching and cache invalidation
 - zero-downtime database migrations
-- automatic GraphQL and live pub/sub interfaces built from REST API specification
+- automatic GraphQL and live pub/sub interfaces built from API specification
 - auto-generated documentation, tests, and more

 ## Current status